The wisest course of action for our state

 “First, most concealed carry permit classes deliver a detailed explanation of what constitutes justifiable use of force.
 Over the years, I have seen otherwise law-abiding citizens use deadly force on people trying to break into vehicles and even on shoplifters.
 These circumstances do not constitute a reasonable, justifiable use of deadly force.
 A clear presentation of what the law says on this matter is invaluable.

-“I have been involved in a number of deadly force incidents over a 30-plus-year career.
-I know the sinking feeling that comes after I pulled the trigger, knowing I will be second-guessed by my agency, the prosecutor’s office, and the public.
+“I have been involved in a number of deadly force incidents over a 30+ year career.
+I know the sinking feeling that comes after I pulled the trigger, knowing I will be second-guessed by my agency, the prosecutor’s office and the public.
 Yet I could at least take comfort in the fact that I had been thoroughly trained, and I could clearly articulate why I made the choice I did.

 “Most citizens have no idea what is in store for them if they use their weapon.
 The experience is not pleasant.
 At least with a concealed carry class, they would have some tools with which to make a sound decision.